Products in Stock

 Metal cladding, typically made from aluminium or steel, offers a modern, industrial look that’s becoming increasingly popular thanks to its durability and low maintenance.
 And for the eco-conscious amongst you, metal cladding can also be recycled at the end of its life, so extra green points there.

-On the flip side, metal cladding can be noisy in rain or hail, and it’s prone to denting.
-It can also be quite expensive, especially if you’re opting for high-end finishes.
+On the flip side, metal cladding is often better for industrial developments and commercial buildings due to its weather resistance, durability and neutral aesthetic.
+It can also be noisy in rain or hail, and it’s prone to denting in extreme weather.
+Plus, it can also be quite expensive, especially if you’re opting for high-end finishes.

 Share the Post: